artilleryio/artillery/README.md

 # Use Cases

-- **Peak traffic testing** - ensure your API, e-commerce backend, IoT service can handle max traffic
+- **High traffic testing** - ensure your API, e-commerce backend, IoT service can handle high traffic
 - **Pre-launch load testing** - building a new API or service? test it before launch
 - **Continuous performance testing** - run load tests in CI/CD to stop performance regressions being shipped to prod
 - **Profile & debug performance issues** - run load tests to profile & fix high CPU usage, extensive GC pauses, memory leaks, and misconfigured resource pools
-- **Semantic monitoring** - run realistic user scenarios against production APIs continuously and alert on wrong responses or errors
+- **Run smoke tests** - verify key API functionality on every deploy from CI/CD.
+Monitor production continuosly and alert when an API is unavailable or returns errors.

 # Features

-- **Multiple protocols**:  Load test HTTP, WebSocket, Socket.io, Kinesis, HLS and more.
+- **Multiple protocols**:  Load test HTTP, WebSocket, Socket.io, Kinesis, HLS and [more](https://www.npmjs.com/search?q=artillery-engine).
 - **Scenarios**: Support for complex *scenarios* to test multi-step interactions in your API or web app (great for ecommerce, transactional APIs, game servers etc).
-- **Load testing & Functional testing**: reuse the same scenario definitions to run performance tests or functional tests on your API or backend.
+- **Load testing & functional testing**: reuse the same scenario definitions to run performance tests or functional tests on your API
 - **Performance metrics**: get detailed performance metrics (latency, requests per second, concurrency, throughput).
 - **Scriptable**: write custom logic in JS, using any of the thousands of useful `npm` modules.
-- **Integrations**: `statsd` support out of the box for real-time reporting (integrate with [Datadog](http://docs.datadoghq.com/guides/dogstatsd/), [Librato](https://www.librato.com/docs/kb/collect/collection_agents/stastd.html), [InfluxDB](https://influxdata.com/blog/getting-started-with-sending-statsd-metrics-to-telegraf-influxdb/) etc).
+- **Integrations**: send metrics to monitoring systems such as Datadog, Librato, and InfluxDB
 - **Extensible**: write custom reporters, custom plugins, custom protocol engines etc.
 - **and more!** HTML reports, nice CLI, parameterization with CSV files.